-If you are a frequent sufferer of acid reflux and indigestion, you are, most probably, aware of sour stomach.
-These two conditions, heartburn and indigestion, are the most common causes of sour stomach.
+If you are a frequent sufferer of acid reflux and indigestion, you are, most probably, aware of a sour stomach.
+These two conditions, heartburn and indigestion, are the most common causes of a sour stomach.
 But what is sour stomach?
 Let’s explore.

 What is Sour Stomach?